 what materials are included in the live class?

-Students receive all the tests we cover in class, plus copies of my books Introducing the LSAT, Logic Games Playbook, and Logical Reasoning Encyclopedia.
+Students receive all the tests we cover in class, plus copies of my books Introducing the LSAT and the Logic Games Playbook.
 As soon as you register I'll send you the books, and you're encouraged to get a headstart on the class.
 (Not necessary, but an excellent idea.)

 what materials are included in private tutoring?

 Private tutoring students receive homework and materials depending on their specific needs, to be assessed at each meeting.

 Is there a discount for REPEAT CUSTOMERS?

 Yes!
 After your first live or online course, you'll get $200 on any subsequent course.
 Start live, or start online—the discount applies both ways.
 The discount also applies if you take the live class twice.